 Many people consume green tea, but not really know much about it.
 It is about time we learn something about green tea.
 This tea is a kind of tea made from the leaves of Camellia sinensis that haven’t undergone the same oxidation and withering process.

 A process used to produce black teas and oolong teas.
-Moreover, the green tea originated in China.
+Moreover, green tea originated in China.
 However, its manufacture and production have spread to other countries in Asia.

 There are several types of green tea and they differ according to the variety of Camellia sinensis used time or harvest, growing conditions, processing, horticultural methods, and production.

-And there are the findings of one study which show that consuming green tea is linked with raised risk of diabetes type 2 in Chinese adults.
+And there are the findings of one study which show that consuming green tea is linked with a raised risk of diabetes type 2 in Chinese adults.